alephium/www/src/content/news/phase-2-discord-ama-your-questions-answered/index.md

 ---
 title: "Phase 2 Discord AMA: Your Questions, Answered!"
 description: "Phase 2 Discord AMA: Your questions answered!
 As we gear up for Phase 2 with Core dApp and ALPH staking, explore the comprehensive Q&A covering ecosystem development."
+seoDescription: Alephium Phase 2 Discord AMA - questions answered about Core dApp and ALPH staking.
+Comprehensive Q&A covering ecosystem development.
 date: 2025-09-03T20:01:00.000Z
-seoDescription: "Alephium Phase 2 Discord AMA - questions answered about Core dApp and ALPH staking.
-Comprehensive Q&A covering ecosystem development."
-spotlight: true
+spotlight: false
 featuredImage: discord-ama-2-.png
 ---
 **You went above and beyond, giving us a lot to think about!
 From the mechanics of fee distribution to the long-term vision for the ecosystem, the discussion covered a wide range of topics.**